K-Pat/Recipes-Ratings-Analysis/README.md

 <!-- #region -->
 # Framing a Prediction Problem <a name="framingpredictionproblem"></a>

-In this project, our objective is to create a model that predicts the calorie count in a recipe based on its characteristics.
+My objective is to create a model that predicts the calorie count in a recipe based on its characteristics.
 Since the target variable, calories, is a continuous numeric value, this is a **regression** task.

-- **Response Variable**: The target variable for our model is **calories**, the number of calories per serving for each recipe.
-Calories is a fundamental nutritional metric that many people care about when choosing recipes.
+- **Response Variable**: The target variable for the model is **calories**, the number of calories per serving for each recipe.
 It's directly available in the dataset and represents a meaningful target for prediction.
 Understanding what factors influence calorie content can help people make informed dietary choices.

-- **Evaluation Metric**: We use **Root Mean Squared Error (RMSE)** to evaluate our model.
+- **Evaluation Metric**: I will use **Root Mean Squared Error (RMSE)** to evaluate the model.
 RMSE is a standard metric for regression problems that penalizes larger errors more heavily than smaller ones, which is important for calorie prediction where being off by 500 calories is much worse than being off by 50 calories.
 RMSE is in the same units as the response variable (calories), making it interpretable.
 Compared to Mean Absolute Error (MAE), RMSE gives more weight to outliers, which is appropriate when large prediction errors are particularly problematic.
-Compared to R², RMSE provides an absolute measure of error that is easier to interpret in the context of the problem (e.g., "our model is off by an average of X calories").
+Compared to R², RMSE provides an absolute measure of error that is easier to interpret in the context of the problem.

-- **Features Available at Time of Prediction**: At the time of prediction, we would have access to recipe characteristics that are known before the recipe is prepared:
+- **Features Available at Time of Prediction**: At the time of prediction, I would have access to recipe characteristics that are known before the recipe is prepared:
   - `n_ingredients`: Number of ingredients (quantitative)
   - `ingredients_list`: List of ingredients (nominal - can be used to create features)
   - `minutes`: Cooking time in minutes (quantitative)